ThomWilliams/book-search-tew/README.md

 A book search engine which, uses a fully functioning Google Books API search engine.

-The app allows users to search for book titles and save those books to the back end.

-An original APP built with a RESTful API has been refactored with an Apollo Server for use with a GraphQL API.
+The app allows users to search for book titles and save those books to the back end, with an Apollo Server for use with a GraphQL API.

 The app is built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.

-As part of the assignment an Apollo Server has been installed to run GraphQL queries, with mutations used to fetch and modify data.Apollo Provider requests allow communication with an Apollo Server.
+As part of the assignment the original APP (built with a RESTful API) has been refactored to incoroporate an Apollo Server.
+It has been installed to run GraphQL queries, with mutations used to fetch and modify data.
+The Apollo Provider allows communication and requests with the Apollo Server.

 The existing authentication middleware has been updated to enable a GraphQL API context.